robertavram-md/ECGv1/README.md

 ## API Configuration

-The app now uses a Hugging Face API for image analysis instead of running models locally.
+The app uses a Hugging Face API for ECG image analysis.
 To use the app:

 1. You'll need a Hugging Face API endpoint and key
-2. Create the file `HuggingSnap/APIConfig.swift` based on the template
+2. Create the file `APIConfig.swift` based on the template
 3. Add your API endpoint and key to the configuration file

 The APIConfig.swift file is excluded from Git to prevent credentials from being committed.

+## Medical Disclaimer

+SnapECG is intended for educational purposes only.
+The app should not be used for diagnosis, treatment, or prevention of any disease or health condition.
+Always consult with a qualified healthcare provider for medical advice.